ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/events.md

 ### Example Opt-In Event

-An opt-in event is sent when a user texts `start` or `unstop` to one of your High Volume SMS numbers.
+An opt-in event is sent when a user texts `start` to one of your High Volume SMS numbers.

 You will receive an even tlike the following which indicates that the Opt-Out service is **not** `active` for sending messages `from` a number `to` a number.